We spoke to SiteVisibility’s Marketing Manager about the digital tools he uses every day…

-A relatively new tool for SiteVisibility, Intercom is a live chat tool that allows us to talk to visitors to our site whilst they are on it.
+A relatively new digital tool for SiteVisibility, Intercom is a live chat tool that allows us to talk to visitors to our site whilst they are on it.
 Essentially, it’s great for engagement with visitors who you might not otherwise have heard from whilst it’s also helped us to generates qualified leads.

 I’ve recently written a blog post on the benefits and what we’ve learned over the last 3 months.

 Forced upon me by our Head of Digital, Scott, Dashlane is now a tool that I can’t live without!
-Dashlane is a password management tool that securely remembers each of your passwords and logs you into your tools, programmes etc. automatically.
+Dashlane is a password management tool that securely remembers each of your passwords and logs you into your digital tools, programmes etc. automatically.
 All you need to do is log in using your master password when you turn on your computer and the rest is done for you.
 You can also generate unique and secure passwords when signing up for accounts and Dashlane will save them automatically.
 It saves me a lot of time, and means I don’t have to remember every single one of my passwords!

 Hootsuite is great as it lets me schedule social media posts.
 You can connect Twitter, Facebook, LinkedIn and other profiles and schedule in posts for when you aren’t there.
-It saves time as you don’t need to log into each account and post there and then.
+It saves time as you don’t need to log in to each account and post there and then.